 Lime Wash Finish

 Refresh your sooty brickwork with limestone.
-After scrubbing her fireplace clean with a brush and white vinegar, Lauren at Blesser House applied a lime wash made from natural limestone.
+After scrubbing her fireplace clean, Lauren at Blesser House applied a lime wash made from natural limestone.
 The result is a pristine fireplace with a chic, chalky finish.Continue to 10 of 29 below.

 10 of 29